TobyLock68/MSc-Project---Plant-disease-classification-CNN/README.md

- # MSc Project: Enhancing CNN robustness using an image distorting pipeline to create synthetically distorted dataset
+ # MSc Project: Bridging the Lab-to-Field Gap in Plant Disease Classification Using an Image Distorting Pipeline

 A computer vision pipeline designed to classify plant diseases across 38 distinct categories using a ResNet50 architecture.
 This project aims to minimise loss and bridge the gap between lab-curated dataset and real-world deployment for plant disease classifcation, by comparing a baseline performance framework against a dual-layer stochastic environmental distortion training pipeline.